-As data owners intend to protect the value of their data, they are not willing to share it with open communities of solvers, ruling out the use of conventional 'Kaggle-style' AI crowd-sourcing ecosystems which make challenge data directly available to the solver community.
+As data owners intend to protect the value of their data, they are not willing to share it with open communities of solvers, ruling out the use of conventional 'Kaggle-style' AI crowdsourcing ecosystems which make challenge data directly available to the solver community.
 In the absence of an alternative collaborative infrastructure, many such datasets remain proprietary and unavailable for crowdsourced analysis and public benchmarking.
-In an effort to circumvent the need to publicly share their data and still be able to use conventional crowd-sourcing platforms, some data owners have resorted to using redacted data for enabling external crowd-sourced challenges [40] which generally compromises the quality of the model solutions.
-In other scenarios companies may use conventional crowd-sourcing platforms internally [41] but in these cases, they exclusively rely on internal data scientist resources which limits size and efficiency of the solver community substantially and inhibits transparency and external verifiability of results.
+In an effort to circumvent the need to publicly share their data and still be able to use conventional crowdsourcing platforms, some data owners have resorted to using redacted data for enabling external crowdsourced challenges [40] which generally compromises the quality of the model solutions.
+In other scenarios companies may use conventional crowdsourcing platforms internally [41] but in these cases, they exclusively rely on internal data scientist resources which limits size and efficiency of the solver community substantially and inhibits transparency and external verifiability of results.

 Our model-to-data crowdsourcing challenge platform overcomes these limitations by allowing participants to publicly build, test, evaluate and validate AI models on proprietary data while at the same time avoiding the need to grant them access to the data itself.
 The novelty of our platform lies in the fact that all steps and resources required from learning about the scientific use case and challenge design to performing data pre-processing, AI model development, testing, optimisation, and submission are fully integrated in one coherent workflow, eliminating all infrastructural and procedural overhead that is not related to developing AI models.
-The most important platform capability is the IBM Watson Studio ecosystem which automatically provisions all compute resources through the IBM Cloud Object Storage service.
+The most important platform capability is the IBM Watson Studio ecosystem which automatically provisions all compute resources through the IBM Watson Machine Learning service and all data management resources through the IBM Cloud Object Storage service.
 Watson Studio also leverages the Jupyter notebook framework which provides a ready-made AI coding infrastructure for data scientists.
+This layer of automated operational management which allows challenge participants to exclusively focus on model development and relieves them of any other operational tasks is a key advantage and novelty of our platform over conventional Kaggle-style platforms.